NO BONES ABOUT IT PET CARE

 Our two-hour session is required as an initial first time session.
 It is very detailed and lengthy as we assess the relationship between you and your dog.
 We will address the challenges your dog is presenting to you and vice versa.
 We will help you understand how to read your dog's body language, their communication, and the motivation behind their actions.
 This will allow us to incorporate structure and set boundaries in your home, all while having fun training and building your relationship.

 One-hour training sessions are utilized as a follow up sessions after our required first 2 hour session to help you with basic obedience such as leash manners, sit and down commands, crate training, recall and place.

-A 14-day board-and-train program is a perfect way to start off on the right foot when you bring a new puppy into your home or adopt a new dog who just needs to master some basic obedience.
+A 14 to a 30 day board-and-train program is a perfect way to start off on the right foot when you bring a new puppy into your home or adopt a new dog who just needs to master some basic obedience.
 This program will teach your dog sit, down, place, crate, leash manners, proper socialization, thresholds and impulse control, among other commands.
 Boarding and training your dog in a home environment allows them to utilize "real life" experiences to their training advantage.
-Clients are required to meet with

 "In order to really enjoy a dog, one doesn't merely try to train him to be semi-human.
 The point of it is to open oneself to the possibility of becoming a dog" -Edward Hoagland